|

 the Jews and the Muslims.

-portend the arrival of the Day of the Lord at the proper time.
+week and portend the arrival of the Day of the Lord at the proper time.
 Marv

 Rosenthal gives detailed support for this view in The Prewrath Rapture of